sayanlp99/bits_notes/sem2/devops/devops.md

 #### **1. Git Repository Creation**

 - **Option 1: Initialize a repository in an existing directory**
-  - To add version control to a project that’s not currently under Git, navigate to the directory and initialize a repository using:
+  - To add version control to a project that's not currently under Git, navigate to the directory and initialize a repository using:
     ```bash
     git init
     ```